Old Cases: Plot summary

-The Police

 McNulty and Greggs attend a court hearing for Marvin Browning, a Barksdale dealer arrested for a hand-to-hand deal.
 Hoping he will give them information, they push Assistant State's Attorney Dawkins to pursue a maximum sentence, even though Browning had only been caught selling small amounts of heroin and cocaine.
 Browning nonetheless refuses their offer of a deal.
 Meanwhile, Mahon gets an early retirement and an increase in his pension due to his injury.
 Herc and Carver drive to a juvenile detention center in Prince George's County, only to find that Bodie has escaped from the low-security facility.
 They raid Bodie's home but find only his grandmother.
 Embarrassed by the rude intrusion, Herc apologizes and leaves his card.

 Bunk and McNulty review old homicide cases and try to match them to the Barksdale Organization.
 Landsman insists they review the case of Deirdre Kresson, a college girl murdered far from West Baltimore, with a "Dee" listed as a possible suspect.
 McNulty reluctantly agrees to investigate the seemingly unrelated murder since the homicide unit is currently understaffed.
 At the crime scene, the two communicate using only variations of the word "fuck" as they recreate the murder and find a shell casing and bullet that previous detectives missed.
 Landsman visits Rawls and, while noting McNulty's character flaws, asserts that those very qualities make him "good police."
 Relenting, Rawls offers a deal: if McNulty wraps up the detail in two weeks, he can return to normal duty.

 Greggs and Bubbles discuss the recent hit on the Barksdale stash by Omar.
 McNulty is forced to drive Bubbles to his son's soccer game.
 During the trip, he discusses sharing parental custody with his estranged wife Elena, but the conversation devolves into profanity.
 At home, Greggs notices Cheryl's cell phone bill and realizes that the Barksdale dealers use pagers to avoid any documentation of incoming and outgoing calls.
 Judge Phelan is disappointed when Burrell tells him they have nothing on the Barksdales and phones McNulty.
 Daniels meets with Burrell and tells him that he can take the Barksdale case wherever the deputy commissioner wants, raising the possibility of McNulty's suggested wire to make the case.

 Greggs suggests pager cloning to monitor Barksdale communications, but Daniels points out that they need to have a number to bug.
 Freamon surprises everybody by revealing that the number he found in the stash house belongs to D'Angelo.
 While sharing a drink with McNulty, Freamon explains that he was transferred to the pawn shop unit after pursuing a politically connected suspect against his major's orders.
 Freamon warns that McNulty is likely on a similar path.
 That night, McNulty shows up at Greggs' apartment drunk.
 She confirms that their visual surveillance was unable to follow targets into the towers as planned.
 Back with Cheryl, Greggs explains that McNulty is lonely, and they begin to make love.